How A Threesome Helped Me Heal From A Bad Breakup

 What came next was a thrilling game of horizontal Twister, a delicious tangle of body parts that was surprisingly more exciting than awkward.
 After the sex, the three of us shared an hour or so of pillow talk, where we discussed what we had liked about the experience.
 I left about an hour and a half later, arriving back in my own bed just before midnight and thinking, That was amazing.

 The good feelings melted into the next morning.
-I met up with a girlfriend and told her everything that had happened.
+I met up with a friend and told her everything that had happened.

 “I feel lighter,” I said, still semi-disbelieving that the whole thing had actually happened.
 “I feel hopeful.”